rosjava/rosjava_core/docs/src/main/sphinx/getting_started.rst

 Publishers and subscribers
 --------------------------

-The following code is available from the rosjava_tutorial_pubsub package.
+The following class (:javadoc:`org.ros.rosjava_tutorial_pubsub.Talker`) is available from the rosjava_tutorial_pubsub package.
 In this example, we create a publisher for the chatter topic.
-That should feel relatively familiar if you're a ROS veteran.
+This should feel relatively familiar if you're a ROS veteran.
 The :javadoc:`org.ros.topic.Publisher` publishes ``std_msgs.String`` messages to the ``/chatter`` topic.

 .. literalinclude:: ../../../../rosjava_tutorial_pubsub/src/main/java/org/ros/rosjava_tutorial_pubsub/Talker.java
   :language: java